-Contrary to the IQ fundamentalist view… that intelligence is biologically-determined and fixed over time… all reputable research shows that intelligence is adaptable and expandable with the right kind of effort and experience.
-In other words, if you use your brain the right way and expose your brain to the right stuff, you get smarter.
+Contrary to the IQ fundamentalist view— that intelligence is biologically-determined and fixed over time— all reputable research shows that intelligence is adaptable and expandable with the right kind of experience and the right kind of effort.
+In other words, if your brain is used the right way and exposed to the right stuff, you get smarter.

-The you-either-have-it-or-you-don’t school views intelligence in very narrow terms (with a bias towards analytical skills that are measured using things such as an IQ test) and ignores (or rejects) the crucially important fact that human beings have something called agency.
+The you-either-have-it-or-you-don’t school views intelligence in very narrow terms (with a strong bias towards analytical skills that are readily measured using things such as an IQ test)— and ignores (or rejects) the crucially important fact that human beings also have something called agency.

 Agency means that we can play an active role in the learning process— by seeking, evaluating, constructing, and applying knowledge.
 Analytical skills are important, but so are many character traits (do we dare call them talents?)— such as curiosity, honesty, creativity, conviction, good humor, imagination, perseverance, passion, empathy, courage, resilience, and devotion— to name but a few.

 In this broader view, intelligence is not some fixed, measurable quantity, but is the eminently human process of interacting with and influencing one’s world.
 In this view, an intelligent person is the master of, not a slave to, their intellect— using it as just one tool of many in service to their authentic dreams.
 In this view, it’s not about how “smart” your brain is; it’s about what you choose to do with the brain you’ve got.